 Unfortunately there doesn't seem to be a standard way of doing this which works across all Unix systems.
-I have investigated the behaviour of our two main Unix platforms, Solaris 2.5 and Digital Unix 3.2.
+I have investigated the behaviour of Solaris 2.5 and Digital Unix 3.2.
 On Digital Unix everything is fine, as the obvious method using shutdown() seems to work OK.
 Unfortunately on Solaris shutdown can only be used on a connected socket, so we need devious means to get around this limitation.
 The details are summarised below: